fendit/MP/AI/Read Me.md

+<h2> Anna - A prototype AI with Google tts recognition for Mac

 Here I show the python script for Anna (the AI I built with *Google Text-To-Speech Recognition*) Most of the lines in Anna are copied from various sources, but they are for Windows.
 I have modified in a simple and direct way on Mac.